isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1563.md

 ---
-title: iMakan - Mobile Ordering (Direct Purchase)
+title: iMakan is best for merchants who are looking for a cost- effective transformation in customer ordering process.
+A complete set of digital tools in-store QR ordering, online ordering for self-pickup/delivery, eMenu and kiosk.
+With a clean UI to achieve high speed order input, iMakan presents an effective up-sell automation that helps F&B realize potential revenue faster.  iMakan is widely used by new age diners who prefer digital menu and fast pace ordering.
 permalink: /productivity-solutions-grant/solutionrepo/solution1563
 ---

 ### Description

-iMakan is best for merchants who are looking for a cost- effective transformation in customer ordering process.
-A complete set of digital tools: in-store QR ordering, online ordering for self-pickup/delivery, eMenu and kiosk.
-With a clean UI to achieve high speed order input, iMakan presents an effective up-sell automation that helps F&B realize potential revenue faster. iMakan is widely used by new age diners who prefer digital menu and fast pace ordering.
+200503951K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Megasafe_Annex_3_CR_wef_3_Dec_2020_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria